 Whether you keep this folded up in your pocket or prominently displayed somewhere, I truly hope it will help you or your children learn how to calm their fears and live a less anxious day to day life.

-How does the worry jar work?
+How to use the worry jar template?

 Whenever you have an anxious thought throughout the day, one that you simply cannot get off of your mind, write it down in the worry jar.